Azure/java-aks-aca-dapr-workshop/docs/modules/05-assignment-5-aks-aca/01-aks/2-aks-instructions.md

 ## Step 3 - Deploy Kubernetes manifest files for applications to AKS

-1. From the root folder/directory of the repo, run the following command.
+1. From the root folder of the repo, run the following command.

 Please note below the `kubectl apply` is with **-k** option, which is applying `kustomize.yaml` file in the `deploy` folder